 - Opt to defrost foods instead of letting them sit out at room temperature.

-Foods to avoid during pregnancy include:
+Foods and beverages to avoid during pregnancy include:

 Getting rid of mild food poisoning symptoms can be a dreadful period of trial and error, especially during pregnancy.
 Talk to your doctor to decide what the best healing approach is for you.